Belarus presidential election: Who’s taking on Lukashenko, does it matter?

 Belarus operates on a simple majority system, where citizens vote for the head of state and the legislature every five years.

-Belarusians over the age of 18 will be able to take part.
+Belarusians aged 18 and above will be able to take part.

-Election results are expected to be known by February 5, and a second round, if necessary, will occur on February 12.
+Results are expected by February 5, and a second round, if necessary, will take place on February 12.

 How many people are expected to vote?